ferrocene/ferrocene/ferrocene/doc/evaluation-plan/src/method.rst

 .. end of table

-The associated detection measure and/or mitigation should be identified with an unique name, and with a detailed description of the measure.
+The associated detection measure and/or mitigation should be identified with a unique name, and with a detailed description of the measure.
 The following table describes a countermeasure entry: